argoproj/argo-helm/charts/argo/README.md

 - Manually create a ServiceAccount in the Namespace which your release will be deployed w/ appropriate bindings to perform this action and set the `init.serviceAccount` attribute
 - Augment the `default` ServiceAccount permissions in the Namespace in which your Release is deployed to have the appropriate permissions

+### Helm v3 Compatability

+Requires chart version 0.6.6 or newer.

+Helm v3 has removed the `install-crds` hook so CRDs are now populated by files in the [crds](./crds) directory.
+Users of Helm v3 should set the `installCRDs` value to `false` to avoid warnings about nonexistant webhooks.

 ## Usage Notes:
 This chart defaults to setting the `controller.instanceID.enabled` to `false` now, which means the deployed controller will act upon any workflow deployed to the cluster.
 If you would like to limit the behavior and deploy multiple workflow controllers, please use the `controller.instanceID.enabled` attribute along with one of it's configuration options to set the `instanceID` of the workflow controller to be properly scoped for your needs.